These are the items we have found. If you don’t find it, write to us.

 Documentary Photography of the American Counterculture

 Originally published in 1971, Tulsa is a fundamental work of documentary photography and the American counterculture.
-Through 64 black-and-white images, Larry Clark portrays the life of Midwestern youth in the sixties, showing scenes of violence, drug use, and relationships marked by marginality.
-Considered a direct and unfiltered testimony, the book sparked controversy for its rawness and honesty and has become a reference for understanding the social and cultural changes of the time.
+Through 64 black-and-white images, Larry Clark portrays the life of Midwestern youth in the sixties, showing scenes of violence, drug use, and relationships marked by marginalization.
+Considered a direct and unfiltered testimony, the book sparked controversy for its rawness and honesty and has become a reference for understanding the social and cultural changes of the era.

 Author Biography

 Larry Clark (Tulsa, Oklahoma, 1943) is a photographer and filmmaker.
 Known for his provocative and realistic work, he has explored themes such as adolescence, violence, and drug addiction in American society.
-Tulsa is his first published work and one of the most influential within the genre.
+Tulsa is his first published work and one of the most influential in the genre.